ClayStack/claystack-docs/docs/cseth/lsdDeposit.md

 Note: Wait for the Unbonding Period.

-4. After the unbonding period, navigate to the Claim tab & Click 'Claim' on respective order.
+4. After the unbonding period, navigate to the Claim tab, and click 'Claim' on respective order.
 ![stETH Deposit](../images/lsdDeposits/lsdDeposit3.png)

 ### rETH
 rETH represents Liquid Staked Ether from RocketPool.
 Users can deposit rETH directly to mint csETH.
 The deposited rETH undergoes an instantaneous conversion to ETH using the official "staking liquidity pool."
-In the same transaction, rETH is converted to ETH, which is then deposited into Claystack, resulting in the immediate minting of csETH for the user.
+In the same transaction, rETH is converted to ETH, which is then deposited into ClayStack, resulting in the immediate minting of csETH for the user.

 Note: Ensure the liquidity pool has sufficient liquidity for seamless transactions.

 ### Steps to Mint csETH using rETH

-1. Navigate to Claystack's staking app & Choose rETH in the stake tab.
+1. Navigate to ClayStack's staking app, and choose rETH in the stake tab.

-2. Enter the amount of tokens to be deposited & approve the tokens.
+2. Enter the amount of tokens to be deposited, and approve the tokens.

 3. Click 'Stake'.
 ![rETH Deposit](../images/lsdDeposits/lsdDeposit1.png)